-Eric serves as an Engineer / Reliability Analyst at the Western Interstate Energy Board.
-Eric provides technical and engineering support to the Western Interconnection Regional Advisory Body (WIRAB) and WIEB on issues surrounding the reliability of the bulk power system in the Western Interconnection.
-He provides analysis and advice on policies relating operational performance, situational awareness and essential reliability services.
-Prior to joining the team at WIEB, Eric was a Power Supply Analyst at Allegheny Electric Cooperative in Pennsylvania.
+Eric serves as the Program Manager – Electric System Reliability at the Western Interstate Energy Board.
+Eric manages and provides staff support to the Western Interconnection Regional Advisory Body (WIRAB).
+He is responsible for providing engineering and technical electric system analysis to the WIRAB, WIEB, and the Energy Imbalance Market Body of State Regulators (EIM-BOSR).
+He provides analysis and advice on policies relating operational performance, situational awareness, and essential reliability services.
+Prior to joining the team at WIEB, Eric worked in Power Supply and Engineering at Allegheny Electric Cooperative, Inc. in Pennsylvania.
 He holds both a M.E. in Energy Systems Engineering and a B.S. in Mechanical Engineering from Lehigh University.

 Lisa serves as Director of Finance and Administration for the Western Interstate Energy Board (WIEB).
 She provides advice on budgetary and financial matters to the Executive Director, WIEB Board, and the Western Interconnection Regional Advisory Body (WIRAB).
 This includes preparing annual budgets and audit reports for both WIEB and WIRAB.
 In addition to maintaining financial and accounting databases, she also manages the Human Resources Department of WIEB.
 Prior to joining the WIEB team, she had an extensive accounting and finance background in the Telecom Industry as Controller for a Verizon Wireless Premium Retailer in California.
 Lisa holds an A.A. in Economics and B.S. in Business Administration/Accounting from the California State University Northridge and the University of Phoenix.